luciapeterlin/movie-app/README.md

-# About the project
+# About this project

 ## Sections:

-1) HOME: Carousel with the latest trends in film and tv shows.
+1) HOME: Carousel with the latest trends in movies and tv shows.
 List of most popular movies and series.
 2) SEARCH: Search for movies, TV shows and actors.
 Results in English and Spanish.
 The search engine can be accessed from any section of the application.
-3) MOVIES / TV SHOWS: En esta sección se pueden filtrar películas y series por género y sus resultados pueden ordenarse por fecha (más recientes), popularidad y orden alfabético.
+3) MOVIES / TV SHOWS: In this section you can filter movies and series by genre and the results can be sorted by date (most recent), popularity and alphabetical order.
-4) DETALLE DE PELÍCULAS Y SERIES: Shows more information about a particular movie or series.
+4) MOVIES & TV SHOWS DETAILS: Shows more information about a particular movie or series.
 Includes a button to add to My Favorites List.
 5) MY LIST: All the movies and series added as favorites by the user are stored in this section.

 ## To use this project: